mcanzi/source-code-mcanzi/content/skills/education.md

 ### Education

-* (2017-2021) **PhD in Linguistics** (_nearing submission_) at The University of Manchester.
+* (2017-2021) **PhD in Linguistics** at The University of Manchester.
 "What PMN?
 Investigating phonological processing in semantics-free speech perception with ERP"; Supervised by Dr Wendell Kimper & Dr Patrycja Strycharczuk.
 * (2016-2017) __MSc in Forensic Speech Science__ at the University of York
 * (2015-2016) __MA in Linguistics__ at the University of Manchester
 * (2012-2015) __BA in Foreign Languages & Literature__ at the University of Milan